 Perhaps your company’s tale isn’t quite so unusual or moving.
 Most aren’t, but it doesn’t matter.
 There are always ways to unearth and craft stories that will interest and even inspire.

-Consider all storytelling channels.
-It pays to become more deeply familiar with different storytelling platforms, and some may surprise you.
-Zingerman’s Deli in Ann Arbor, Michigan, a popular, but still under-the-radar purveyor of food delicacies, relies heavily on its direct-mail catalog, which may cause some to roll their eyes.
+It pays to become deeply familiar with different storytelling platforms, and some may surprise you.
+Zingerman’s Deli in Ann Arbor, Michigan, a popular, but under-the-radar purveyor of food delicacies, relies heavily on its direct-mail catalog.
 But the catalog is a storybook as well as a compendium of product information.
 Although die-hards make pilgrimages to the one location, and most order online, the familiarity often begins with the catalog, which food bloggers have likened to artwork.
 Conversely, we just wrote about the power of Snapchat for telling stories, and its power is increasing – the latest research shows the social network’s audience is expanding past the very young.
 The most successful programs will likely include a number of platforms including earned media, bylined pieces, and social, combining to tell a version of the same story.

 Bonus tip: Look to your team for “day-in-the-life” tales, memories, anecdotes and even photos of “early days.”
 Every picture tells a story and your business can too.